maurisones/F2H/README.md

 result <- F2H()
 ```

-The output process will provide you a lot of information about the classification process.
-The *result* variable will give you access to some data from the classification process, the 4 most important are:
+The output process will provide a lot of information about the classification process.
+The *result* variable will give access to some data from the classification process, the 4 most important are:

 ```{r setup, include=FALSE}